NYUAppSec/appsec_hw1/README.md

 and the [Linux kernel's advice on writing good commit messages](https://git.kernel.org/pub/scm/git/git.git/tree/Documentation/SubmittingPatches?id=b23dac905bde28da47543484320db16312c87551#n134).

 After git is installed, you will want to configure your git user to sign your commits.
-This can be done by following all the steps on [verify commit signatures](https://docs.github.com/en/authentication/managing-commit-signature-verification/about-commit-signature-verification).
+This can be done by following all the steps to [verify commit signatures](https://docs.github.com/en/authentication/managing-commit-signature-verification/about-commit-signature-verification).
 You will also need to [add your GPG public key to your GitHub profile](https://github.com/settings/keys), and make sure that the email address set in your GitHub account matches the one you specified when generating your keys.
 You can find more information